maueroats/teaching/content/ap-cs/haskell/connect-four/_index.md

 This is a minimum set of functions to write:

 * `draw_board :: Board -> String`

+     Create a String representation of the board.

 * `make_move :: Board -> Player -> Position -> Board`

+     Gives a new Board with a piece added.
+Assumes that the move is legal.

 * `is_legal_move :: Board -> Player -> Position -> Bool`

+     True if the attempted move is legal.
+Used to prevent people from playing in full columns or off the board (e.g., column -5).
+The computer uses this information to decide whether the next move should be by the same player (attempted move was illegal) or the opponent.

 * `is_won :: Board -> Bool`

+     True when either player has four in a row on the board.

 ## Advanced functions